envoyproxy/envoy-tools/csds-client/README.md

 # Running
 * run with `go run main.go <flag>`, e.g. <br/><br/>
-   * running with auto authentication mode, run with
+   * auto authentication mode
    ```
    go run main.go -service_uri <uri> -cloud_platform gcp -authn_mode auto -api_version v2 -request_file <path to csds request yaml file>
   ```
-   * running with jwt authentication mode, run with
+   * jwt authentication mode
    ```
    go run main.go -service_uri <uri> -cloud_platform gcp -authn_mode jwt -api_version v2 -request_file <path to csds request yaml file> -jwt_file <path to jwt key>
   ```

 # Usage
-Options that are common can be exposed/controlled through command line flags, and options that are specific to control planes can be configured in a yaml file that can be parsed into ClientStatuRequest.
+Options that are common are exposed/controlled through command line flags, and options that are specific to control planes are configured in a yaml file that are parsed into ClientStatusRequest.
 ## Flags
 * ***-service_uri***: the uri of the service to connect to
    * If this flag is not specified, it will be set to *trafficdirector.googleapis.com:443* as default.